 There are two options you can tour- Lower and Upper Antelope Canyons.

 The canyon is a photographer’s paradise and our entire group was constantly snapping photos.
-Lower Antelope Canyon is open seven days a week year round.
-Be aware that they will close Antelope Canyon for any rain forecast around Page due to possible flash floods risk.
+Lower Antelope Canyon is open seven days a week year-round.
+Be aware that they will close Antelope Canyon for any rain forecast around Page due to possible flash flood risk.